 - Most interviewers will be taking copious notes throughout the interview.

-The interviewer will be looking for concrete and specific examples revealing one or several of the following traits during the interview:
+The interviewer will be looking for concrete and specific examples that reveal one or several of the following traits:

 - Relationship building: the ability to build and maintain professional relationships.